open-zaak/open-zaak/docs/installation/hardware.rst

 General recommendations
 ~~~~~~~~~~~~~~~~~~~~~~~

-* Use a seperate database server with roughly a third of the CPUs and memory as the
+* Use a separate database server with roughly a third of the CPUs and memory as the
   main server.
 The database is usually the limiting factor.

 Kubernetes recommendations